pekkanikander/google-drive-personal-to-workspace-multiowner-migration/docs/architecture-spike-2.md

 The spike **always** uses the OAuth authorization-code flow with PKCE via Google Identity Services (no implicit grant).
 This keeps us aligned with Google’s current guidance and avoids future deprecations.
 Only the browser participates; no backend exchange is available beyond the token request itself.
+During local runs the OAuth client secret is injected at build time through an environment variable so that it never needs to be committed to the repo.

 ---